getify/You-Dont-Know-JS/objects-classes/ch1.md

 If the `favoriteNumber` property doesn't already exist, that statement will create a new property of that name and assign its value.
 But if it already exists, that statement will re-assign its value.

-It's also possible to assign one or more properties at once -- assuming the source properties (name and value) are in another object -- using the `Object.assign(..)` (added in ES6) method:
+It's also possible to assign one or more properties at once -- assuming the source properties (name and value pairs) are in another object -- using the `Object.assign(..)` (added in ES6) method:

 ```js
 // shallow copy all (owned and enumerable) properties